risk-first/website/menagerie/Complexity-Risk.md

 The last area I want to touch on here is networking.
 There are plenty of [Complexity Risk](Complexity-Risk) perils in _anything_ to do with networked code, chief amongst them being error handling and (again) [protocol evolution](Communication-Risk#protocol-risk).

 In the case of security considerations, exploits _thrive_ on the complexity of your code, and the weaknesses that occur because of it.
-In particular, Schneier's Law says, never implement your own crypto scheme:
+In particular, Schneier's Law says, never implement your own cryptographic scheme:

 > "Anyone, from the most clueless amateur to the best cryptographer, can create an algorithm that he himself can't break.
 It's not even hard.
 What is hard is creating an algorithm that no one else can break, even after years of analysis." - [Bruce Schneier, 1998](https://en.wikipedia.org/wiki/Bruce_Schneier#Cryptography)

-Luckily, most good languages include crypto libraries that you can include to mitigate these [Complexity Risks](Complexity-Risk) from your own code-base.
+Luckily, most good languages include cryptographic libraries that you can include to mitigate these [Complexity Risks](Complexity-Risk) from your own code-base.

 This is a strong argument for the use of libraries.
 But, when should you use a library and when should you implement yourself?
 This is again covered in the section on [Software Dependency Risk](Software-Dependency-Risk).